 In the modes configuration mode and firmware-update mode the serial interface also serves to configure the standard software or to carry out a firmware-update.
-More details can be found in chapter 11.5 on page 38.
+More details can be found in chapter 9.5.

 5 Synchronous serial interface

 The synchronous serial interface of the UNIGATE[®] IC is used to connect clocked shift registers or components that have a Serial Peripheral Interface (SPI).